EddieJIV/osTicket-Ticket-Lifecycle-Examples/README.md

 <img width="700" height="700" alt="RESOLVED" src="https://github.com/user-attachments/assets/819e21fc-27c7-4aa0-b147-fe62383af7d1" />

-- Now that the ticket's notes log has been updated with everything we have done from inital intake, all the way to the resolution of the ticket, we can go ahead and set the status of this ticket to resolved!
+- Now that the ticket's notes log has been updated with everything we have done from initial intake, all the way to the resolution of the ticket, we can go ahead and set the status of this ticket to resolved!

 <img width="700" height="700" alt="No Open tickeys" src="https://github.com/user-attachments/assets/fd0caa1d-833d-4d2e-8b57-a75c77ab5b3d" />